-The AGILE insurance simulation enables FSAA participants to bring their technical learning to life by managing a simulated insurance company in direct competition with companies managed by other groups of learners.
+The FSAA Insurance Simulation enables FSAA participants to bring their technical learning to life by managing a simulated insurance company in direct competition with companies managed by other groups of learners.
 Over a period of three underwriting years, participants make key decisions on strategic pricing, operations, marketing and segmentation of the portfolio.

 Participants receive annual feedback during the course on the quality of their analysis and decision-making and revise their strategies in response to how they are performing.
 Harnessing their evolving insights into how the market place is developing, participants simulate various financial scenarios based on a set of assumptions around key inputs that drive an insurance company’s financial statements.

-By facilitating the management of an insurer in an authentic, complex environment, the AGILE insurance simulation provides a helicopter view of insurance while offering the springboard for participants to develop the fresh insights necessary to thrive in conditions of uncertainty.Read more...
+By facilitating the management of an insurer in an authentic, complex environment, the FSAA Insurance Simulation provides a helicopter view of insurance while offering the springboard for participants to develop the fresh insights necessary to thrive in conditions of uncertainty.Read more...

-Insurance professionals including actuarial, underwriting and claims teams.
-The AGILE Insurance Simulation would also benefit actuarial, underwriting and claims functions of insurance companies have a feel of how their day-to-day decisions impact the overall performance of the entity.Read more...
+Insurance professionals who have worked in the industry for more than two years, including actuarial, underwriting and claims teams, to provide valuable insight on how their day-to-day decisions impact the overall performance of the entity.Read more...

 Industry players recognise that the high levels of technical excellence that have delivered historic success remain vital, but are no longer sufficient.
 Increasingly insurers' success is defined by their ability to thrive in conditions of uncertainty.